tracetronic/testguide_report-generator/README.md

 The elements follow the hierarchy `TestSuite --> TestCaseFolder --> TestCase --> TestStepFolder --> TestStep`.
 So, instances of *TestCase(Folder)* are added to *TestSuite*, and instances of *TestStep(Folder)* are added to *TestCase*.
 At least one *TestCase* or *TestStep* has to be added to the respective folder (see [Restrictions](#restrictions)).

 In the end, the report generator will take the assembled *TestSuite* and generate the report.
 The generator output is a *.json* report and a *.zip* file containing the generated test report along with possible testcase artifacts.
-The *.zip* file can be uploaded to TEST-GUIDE via the appropriate option in TEST-GUIDE.
-The schema of the *.json* which [TEST-GUIDE](https://www.tracetronic.com/products/test-guide/) expects can be found [here](testguide_report_generator/schema/schema.json).
+The *.zip* file can be uploaded to test.guide via the appropriate option in test.guide.
+The schema of the *.json* which [test.guide](https://www.tracetronic.com/products/test-guide/) expects can be found [here](testguide_report_generator/schema/schema.json).

 A small example may look like this: